 2. Consider taking up agency construction work

-Contractor recruiters tells us that they like to see ‘non-graduate’ (labouring/agency work) on graduates’ CVs (eg temping as a labourer) because it provides on-site experience and an insight into how best to manage teams of workers.
+Recruiters at construction contractors tell us that they like to see ‘non-graduate’ work on graduates’ CVs (eg temping as a labourer) because it provides on-site experience and an insight into how best to manage teams of workers.
 You can often get this work by going through recruitment agencies.
 Building surveyors might get more out of temping at an estate agency.

 3. Think about construction-related voluntary work – not an option for everyone

 You might be able to join construction- and environment-related voluntary projects (usually abroad).
 Most projects last upwards of five months, but some are available for one month or three months.
-While these could add to your CV, be aware that some organisations charge a fee for arranging the placement, that some charities require you to fund raise in advance and that you’ll probably have to pay for your own travel.
+While these could add to your CV, be aware that some organisations charge a fee for arranging the placement and that you’ll probably have to pay for your own travel.
 This isn’t an option for everyone.

-Anecdotal reports suggest that the number of built environment students completing unpaid work experience (as opposed to work shadowing) in the UK is rising.
+What about taking up an unpaid internship?
 It is one way to get experience on your CV, but there are legal (and, some would argue, moral) questions surrounding it.
 It’s likely that you are legally entitled to the national minimum wage if: you are not required to complete the work experience as part of your course; you have a contract or other arrangement to do work for a benefit in kind, eg the promise of future work; and/or you have to turn up for work even if you don’t want to.
 See our feature on the law on unpaid internships and www.gov.uk for more information.